DukeLearningInnovation/kits/readme.md

 learn.duke.edu will provide the following to the Duke community.

-* Cataloged and searchable platform of learning technologies available at Duke.
+1. Provide a single place for students to see the classes they are in, what tools those classes are using, and what they should do next for those classes.
-* Provide a single place for faculty to provision groups, technologies, and integrations for their courses.
+1. Cataloged and searchable platform of learning technologies available at Duke.
-* Suggest tool packages, or standard sets of tool combinations, to help faculty accomplish their learning objectives.
+1. Provide a single place for faculty to provision groups, technologies, and integrations for their courses.
-* Provide a single place for students to see the classes they are in, what tools those classes are using, and what they should do next for those classes.
+1. Suggest tool packages, or standard sets of tool combinations, to help faculty accomplish their learning objectives.
-* Solicit suggestions for new tools Duke should support, then Duke can research support, automation and provisioning behind the new tools.
+1. Solicit suggestions for new tools Duke should support, then Duke can research support, automation and provisioning behind the new tools.
-* Provide information on learning technology management and policies.
+1. Provide information on learning technology management and policies.
 	* LearnTAC
 	* process for how tools get added
 	* minimum requirements from LTS, ITSO, Procurement, etc

-* Audiences and potential benefit:
+Audiences and potential benefit:
 	* Students: Have all apps together, one stop shop.
 Place to suggest new tools.
 	* Faculty: single place with tools together to easily provision for a course.
 Select pre-packaged groups of tools commonly used.
 Suggest new tools they like.
 	* Admins: get data of which tools are used most, and suggestions of new tools by faculty/students that Duke can research adopting/licensing.